benjaminfrot/lrps-admm/README.md

 # lrps-admm
-An (accelerated) Alternative Direction of Method of Multipliers implementation of the low-rank plus sparse estimator.
+An (accelerated) Alternative Direction Method of Multipliers implementation of the low-rank plus sparse estimator.